VictorWbn/Gems-Stones/README.md

 While the repository contains only a few sample images (due to storage considerations), this app is fully equipped to handle and display a larger library if hosted locally with the complete image set.

+( These are pictures and information about a small part of my personal collection, be indulgent knowing that some data where written more than 10 years ago! )

 ## Features

 - **Stone Listing**: Displays a full list of all gems, stones, and fossils in the collection.